Chief Executive Officer: Peter Zurzolo

 Peter holds an M.B.A. from The University of Western Australia, a B.Com (with Honours) from Curtin University and a Post Graduate Diploma in Treasury.

-With expertise in corporate communications, external affairs and stakeholder engagement, Preeti has worked extensively in the corporate and not for profit sectors, as well as in consulting.
+With expertise in corporate communications, business development and stakeholder engagement, Preeti has worked extensively in the corporate and not for profit sectors, as well as in consulting.

 Having held senior communications roles Preeti has worked across multiple sectors including education, mining, information technology, environment, government and not for profits.